MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/overview.md

 Use the web-based authentication flow for [tabs](~/tabs/what-are-tabs.md).
 Use the [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client) in a web content page to enable authentication.
 After enabling authentication, embed the [content page](~/tabs/how-to/create-tab-pages/content-page.md) in a tab, a configuration page, or a task module.
 For more information on web-based authentication flow, see:

 * [Authentication flow in tabs](~/tabs/how-to/authentication/auth-flow-tab.md) describes how tab authentication works in Teams.
-This shows a typical web-based authentication flow used for tabs.
+It shows a typical web-based authentication flow used for tabs.
 * [AAD authentication in tabs](~/tabs/how-to/authentication/auth-tab-AAD.md) describes how to connect to AAD from within a tab in the app in Teams.
-* [Silent authentication AAD](~/tabs/how-to/authentication/auth-silent-AAD.md) describes how to reduce sign-in or consent prompts in the app using AAD.
+* [Silent authentication AAD](~/tabs/how-to/authentication/auth-silent-AAD.md) describes how to reduce sign in or consent prompts in the app using AAD.
-* [.Net or C#](https://github.com/OfficeDev/microsoft-teams-sample-complete-csharp) or [JavaScript or Node.js](https://github.com/OfficeDev/microsoft-teams-sample-complete-node) provides samples for web-based authentication.
+* [.NET or C#](https://github.com/OfficeDev/microsoft-teams-sample-complete-csharp) or [JavaScript or Node.js](https://github.com/OfficeDev/microsoft-teams-sample-complete-node) provides samples for web-based authentication.

 ## Code sample